 Wearing wrist and ankle weights while walking, can increase the benefits.
-Strapped onto the exerciser’s wrists and/or ankles, the weights add resistance to movement.
-This added resistance makes movement more of an effort, so additional calories are burned.
+Strapped onto your wrists and/or ankles, the weights will add resistance with every step you take.
+This added resistance makes movement more of an effort, so you will burn more calories.

 Along with aiding weight loss, walking with ankle and wrist weights increases aerobic and muscle toning benefits, stamina, and endurance.

 While there are faster ways to get into shape, walking is one of the most organic exercises we can do.
 Simple and with no equipment requirements, walking is ideal for anyone who wants to lose weight or prevent weight gain.
 A low-impact activity, it is suited to almost anyone, regardless of their current fitness level.

 Though not recommended if you are just embarking on a walking program, if you’ve been exercising for a while and you feel your workouts aren’t benefitting you as much as they used to, incorporating weights will increase the challenge.
 And, you will be able to get these benefits without increasing your pace or the distance you cover.

 In this article, we will look at how wearing wrist and ankle weights can improve your fitness.
 We will also discuss any possible risks and how to avoid them.

 According to research undertaken by the University of Alberta, Edmonton, Canada, wearing wrist weights while walking burns additional calories.
 The study also proved that wearing wrist weights while walking improves cardiovascular health.
 This can result in more significant weight loss, compared with people who don’t use wrist weights while walking for exercise.